isaacnmm/pestpolicy-hugo2XX/content/posts/do-bed-bugs-have-wings/index.md

 [Can you squish a bed bug](https://pestpolicy.com/what-happens-when-you-squish-a-bed-bug/) ?
 Well, YES, it'll burst, leaving red bloodstains.
 Bed bugs will move over distances by hitchhiking on human beings, clothing, or send-hand furniture - particularly around mattress or couch seams.
 ## Conclusion
-Do bed bugs have wings?�No - bed bugs have no wings - but you can identify them with their oval, flat any tiny body measuring about 1/4 inches but have wing pads as opposed to having fully-functional wings.
+Do bed bugs have wings?No - bed bugs have no wings - but you can identify them with their oval, flat any tiny body measuring about 1/4 inches but have wing pads as opposed to having fully-functional wings.
 Adult bed bugs can be seen with your naked eyes, but babies and nymphs will mainly exist in clusters - you'll find both on crevices and cracks.
 Bed bugs measure roughly the size of an apple seed or a pinhead.
 However, [bed bug eggs](https://pestpolicy.com/how-to-kill-bed-bug-eggs/)